pnlbwh/structuralQC/README.md

 # Processing

+We recommend looking at *Execution* section of [structQC.pdf](structQC.pdf) to learn elaborately about various processing steps. *structQC.pdf* has been updated in 2022.

 When it comes to quality checking an MRI, we may want to analyze the quality of one MRI, or more likely, we may want to quality check a batch of data.
 The *structrualQC* toolbox is provided with both capability requiring less user intervention.